Darkness4/blog/pages/blog/2023-12-14-about-gentoo-linux/page.md

 "
 ```

 You can see the USE flags at work and version constraints: `systemd? ( sys-apps/systemd:= )` means if USE `systemd`, then add `sys-apps/systemd` to the runtime dependency list.
+No need to install weak dependencies.

 ### "It's unmaintainable if you forget about it for one month.
 It's unstable."

 What a stupid myth.
 It's the most stable operating system **because** it's source-based.
 Think about it.
 Many applications depend on shared libraries, which adds strict version constraints.
 Every time there's a change upstream, it takes time to update downstream.
 There **is** a period of time during which binaries are poorly linked, and there are undefined references.
 What happens if glibc is updated?
 How long does it take for all downstream dependencies to be updated?
+Do you think it's easy to jump from Ubuntu 12 to Ubuntu 18?

 Of course, C programmers tend to protect backward compatibility, but until when?

 On Gentoo Linux, these "undefined references" cannot occur because they are checked at installation time.
 Of course, it may not compile because the author of a project has not updated its source code, but these problems are quickly reported.
-And anyway, if it doesn't install, your operating system is **still** functional since nothing has changed, compared to binary operating systems, rolling release or not, where an update can be fatal.
+And anyway, if it doesn't install, your operating system is **still** functional since **nothing has changed**, compared to binary operating systems, rolling release or not, where an update can be fatal.

+Errors **happen at install time**, not at **runtime**.
+There are less **side effects** than a binary OS.

 **Gentoo Linux is so stable that it's possible to tinker with it.**

-I had to go on vacation for a month, and nothing broke.
+And look, I did go on vacation for a month, and nothing broke.
+What a lazy excuse.

 ### "It's bloated with dev dependencies."

 As a programmer, this is non-issue.
-Compared with other binary operating systems, Arch Linux is bloated by SystemD, which is much worse.
+Compared with other binary operating systems, Arch Linux is bloated by SystemD, which is much worse since it's not respecting the Single Responsibility Principle **at all** (handles the journal, the dns, the login, ...).
 Void Linux is not bloated, but its package manager sucks (tell me the GCC version vs Gentoo or Arch).
 And I haven't talked about how the kernel is bloated on binary OSes.
 There are so many useless kernel modules that we don't need.

+Heck, I bet it's not even portable on "extravagant" machines.

 ### "It's for expert."